Exterior view of the Robie House in Chicago USA

 Either way it typically refers to a longer, thinner brick than those used in most constructions, providing a unique aesthetic.

-In this article we'll look at the history of this style of brick and how and why you might use it today.
+We take a look at the history of this style of brick and how and why you might use it today - and we can help you source them too!

 Developing from early sundried mud bricks, they would later be made in greater number, using kilns.
 The Romans ability to produce bricks at scale led to an increase in public building projects and a proliferation of roman brick buildings across their once vast Empire.